wild-flame/leetcode-solutions/readme.md

 Tips:

-There are some problems that I have done but don't have time to add it to this chart yet, so do check the code in ruby.
+There are some problems that I have done but don't have time to add it to this chart yet, so do check the code in `\ruby`.

 - Todo: I'm planning on making a script to do this in the future.